nrbrigmon/nrbrigmon.github.io/_posts/2016-12-24-quick-leaflet-maps-with-qgis.md

 Finished product above.
 {: .img-caption }

-Before we get started, it will be helpful to work with the same dataset together.
+Before we get started, it will be helpful to work with the same dataset.
 Let's get our data from the US Census.
 Their [Maps & Data][1] page provides access to a number of different geographies with selected economic and demographic data.

 ![Tiger Data](/imgs/post-imgs/2016-12-24/2016-12-24-img1.png){:class="img-responsive"}